Today Is Field Day

 Churp bounced from blade to blade—

-looking for what was next.
+looking for what’s next.

 Then froze.